-Regardless, this character is like a funhouse reflection of the original - distorted in possibly unimaginable ways, but still clearly patterned after the original.
+Regardless, this character is like a funhouse reflection of the original - strange and distorted in possibly unimaginable ways, but still clearly patterned after the original.

-- Kanchome from Zatch Bell! can transform into replicas of other charecters, but they're far from perfect.
-One had a nose that would make Cyrano De Bergerac feel normal and another has a forehead as big as the torso, luckily for him the people he had to fool were idiots
+- Kanchome from Zatch Bell! can transform into replicas of other characters, but they're far from perfect.
+One had a nose that would make Cyrano De Bergerac feel normal and another has a forehead as big as his torso.
+Luckily for him, the people he had to fool were idiots.

 - Bizarro was originally this to Superman.
-He's since been used as a "straight villain" more often.
+He's since been used as a full Evil Knockoff more often.

 - How I Met Your Mother has "Stripper Lily", who speaks with an Eastern European accent, and "Mexican Wrestler Ted", who is exactly what it sounds like.
 The other characters had doppelgangers as well, but not particularly oddball ones.

-- Barney could actually be considered the oddball doppleganger to his counter-part: a renowned, straight laced, consummately professional, fertility specialist.
+- Barney could actually be considered the oddball doppelganger to his counter-part: a renowned, straight laced, consummately professional, fertility specialist.

 - Played with in an episode of Seinfeld where Elaine comes across a "bizarro" version of her gang of guy friends: one member who is strangely like Jerry, one strangely like George, and one strangely like Kramer (as well as a mailman strangely like Newman).
 The twist, however, is that these counterparts, though definitely reminiscent of the originals, are actually more "normal" than the regular gang.